 This seminar seeks to help students develop an understanding of the research process as it is carried out within and across scholarly disciplines, as well as the broad ethical implications of academic scholarship.
 Coursework involves readings on theoretical issues in academic scholarship as well as exercises and activities designed to help students identify areas of personal interest for future research and familiarize themselves with campus resources that facilitate undergraduate research.

-Available in both the Fall or the Spring semester:
+Available in both the Fall or the Spring semester (strongly recommended):

 COLQ 2010.
 Quest for Research Workshop.